huntergaminggamestudio/.github/README.md

-HunterGamingGameStudio is an indie game team/studio created by Hunter [BLANK].
+HunterGamingGameStudio is an indie game team/studio created by Hunter Anynomus.